This car seat is engineered for excellent infant protection and can accommodate growth spurts.

 Heavier and bulkier than some competitors due to higher weight limit.

 Our baby expert appreciates that this infant car seat was designed and engineered with a focus on safety.

 Superior safety ratings and ease of installation.
-Comes equipped with every safety feature imaginable.
-Accommodates infants up to 30 lbs.
+Comes equipped with every safety feature imaginable, such as energy-absorbing foam and improved LATCH tightener.
+Accommodates infants up to 30 pounds.

-Fabric can make babies sweat if they are heavily bundled.
+Fabric can make babies sweat if they're heavily bundled.

 Car safety is hugely important for babies, and an infant car seat is one of the most important purchases you'll make for your new arrival.